Tips On Driving In France

 Parking

-On the Riviera, we were there in September and had plenty of parking.
-I cannot comment on summer but it’s probably very tight on parking since it’s the #1 vacation spot in France (Brittany is #2)
+On the Riviera in September we had plenty of parking.
+In summer but it’s very tight on parking since it’s the #1 vacation spot in France (Brittany is #2)

 Driving in France is a great way to see the country at your own pace doing what you want when you want and I heartily recommend it.